Search Close Search

 Page Menu

-MS, Nursing & Interprofessional Leadership
+Master of Science, Nursing & Interprofessional Leadership

 Program

-This program is designed for practicing nurses in various positions who want to advance their knowledge and skills for greater influence in healthcare decisions and career mobility.
+The Master in Science program is designed for practicing nurses in various positions who want to advance their knowledge and skills for greater influence in healthcare decisions and career mobility.
 The Master of Science program emphasizes disciplinary understanding, knowledge, and practice through relationship building and the inclusion of stakeholders across settings in creating a shared vision of health within communities, health care institutions and societal systems.

 Learners will develop experience and skills to navigate the complexities of the health care system within an interprofessional clinical and non-clinical environment to address gaps and health care inequities.